Our relationship with God builds on our relationship with the poor.

 Mathew 25:35 For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in.

 The Outreach Committee was formed by the Vestry in August 2011.
 Seeking to emphasize, clarify and meet the needs of the poor, we provide for a collection on the first Sunday of each month, having designated an organization as the recipient.
 In our first year, we collected over $12,000.

 Outreach collections benefit charities at home and abroad.
 A different charity is selected each month, ranging from international organizations such as UNICEF, Doctors Without Borders and the World Food Program, to national organizations such as Native American Heritage Association, Feeding America, God’s Love We Deliver and South Presbyterian Food Pantry in Dobbs Ferry.

-Outreach Collection through August 2016 is for First Nations Kitchen
+Outreach Collection through December 2016 is Standing Rock

 Episcopal Charities provides funding and support to parish-based programs serving children and adults in need on a non-sectarian basis.
 Episcopal Charities currently supports 79 community outreach programs in partnership with congregations throughout the Diocese.
 Programs are available to all persons in need regardless of faith or church affiliation.